 Art Trails is a juried, self-guided open studio event, devoted to educating the public about visual arts in Sonoma County.
 This program showcases the art, creative processes and the working environments of professional Sonoma County artists.

 Visitors: For more detailed information and complete catalog listing of studios, maps, etc., please click HERE.
-Contact: Eve Lindi, Open Studio Programs Coordinator, firstname.lastname@example.org.
+Contact: Tenea Stewart, Open Studio Program Coordinator, firstname.lastname@example.org.
 (707) 829-4797, ext.
-1010
+1013

 Artists: If you are interested in being an exhibiting artist in “Art Trails,” please click HERE.